HSA vs Group Insurance: Which Is Better for Small Business in Canada?

 An HSA works differently.
 Your business sets an annual budget for each employee or family, and then reimburses eligible expenses as they come in.

-There are no category limits, no co-pays, no deductibles, and no exclusions.
-As long as the expense is eligible under CRA rules, the HSA covers it.
+There are no insurer category limits, no co-pays, and no deductibles.
+As long as the expense is eligible under CRA rules and allowed by the plan terms, the HSA can reimburse it.

 The business only pays when there is an actual claim, plus a small admin fee.
 If nobody submits a claim, you do not pay anything.